 While motor vehicles also required better surfaced roads, they provided the means to build them.
 Motorized equipment allowed greater ease and cheaper costs in building new and better roads.
 Gravel had come into widespread use by 1913 as trucks made the hauling and spreading of it possible.
 In 1912 Surrey Municipality purchased its first two trucks and in 1920 it purchased a mechanical loader for use on the roads.

-Surrey purchased the trucks in 1922 and delivery took place in Vancouver.
+Surrey purchased the trucks in 1920 and 1922 and delivery took place in Vancouver.
 Trucks such as these were basic in road construction.

 In Surrey trunk roads were constructed to provide a more direct route to the International Boundary, or to the developing resort of White Rock.
 Between 1912-13, the former Clover Valley Road was improved and opened south to the border at Blaine.
 This gravel road was finished and formally opened on July 12, 1913, being renamed the Pacific Highway.
 In 1923 the Pacific Highway was graded and cemented from the Border to Old Yale Road.
 The latter road was also graded and cemented the same year, thus providing a high quality all–weather highway between the International Boundary and New Westminster.
 Old Yale Road was also cemented eastward to Chilliwack.